BiancaGabriela06/OOP_Project/README.md

-# Accesories store - OOP PROJECT
+# Accessories store - OOP PROJECT

-Project about accesories store using OOP principles: abstraction, inheritance, encapsulation and polymorfism.
+Project about accessories store using OOP principles: abstraction, inheritance, encapsulation and polymorfism.
 This project had to have included design patterns, STL, upcast/dynamic_cast and an interactive menu.

 ## Design Patterns used: